keecli/kee.rs/README.md

 - Check if SSO credentials are valid
 - Automatically run `aws sso login` if needed
 - Start a sub-shell with AWS credentials configured
-- Update your shell prompt to show the active account
+- Update your shell prompt to show the active profile

 ### 3. Work with AWS

-Inside the sub-shell, all AWS CLI commands will use the selected account:
+Inside the sub-shell, all AWS CLI commands will use the selected profile's credentials:

 ```bash
 aws:mycompany.dev $ aws s3 ls